DatapuntAmsterdam/atlas_prototype/docs/adr/003-keycloak-implementation.md

 ## Decision

-The [react-keycloak package](https://github.com/react-keycloak/react-keycloak)] can be used to replace the current implementation.
+The [react-keycloak package](https://github.com/react-keycloak/react-keycloak) can be used to replace the current implementation.
 The available `useKeyclock` hook can be used to verify if a user is authenticated and the `init` function can be passed props to refresh the access token at a set interval so that sessions do not expire.

+## Consequences

+All of the entries in the IdP need to be transferred to the Keycloak service before Keycloak can fully replace the existing Authz service.